Student Responsibility to Keep Informed

 Students who believe they have been treated unfairly may initiate a grievance.
 The procedure provides several levels of review, and at each level of review, the participants are further removed and have a broader outlook than where the grievance originated.
 Procedures for initiating an academic grievance can be found at The Golden Rule www.goldenrule.sdes.ucf.edu/ (see section 11).

-Petitions of Graduation Requirements Procedures
+Procedures for Petitions of Degree Requirements

 - The graduate student completes a Graduate Petition Form and submits it to the graduate program director, specifying the requirement (either a program or university requirement) and the exception desired.
 The graduate student needs to provide a compelling reason for an exception to be made.